king-ronin04/PHP/webpage/README.md

-INTRODUCTION
+# INTRODUCTION

 The Mobile Gallery project aims to provide an easy-to-navigate and comprehensive mobile device repository, where users can access detailed information about various mobile devices, including specifications, images, and user reviews.
 This project comes in response to the need for a reliable resource to compare and select the ideal mobile device that suits individual preferences and requirements.

 The Mobile Gallery project is a web application that allows users to view and browse information about various mobile phones.
 The key features of the project include:

-	User authentication - Users can register and login to access the application.
+- User authentication - Users can register and login to access the application.

-	Browse mobiles - Logged in users can view and browse mobile phones, see details like price, specs etc.
+- Browse mobiles - Logged in users can view and browse mobile phones, see details like price, specs etc.

-	Admin features - Admin users can add, edit and manage mobile phone data in the system.
+- Admin features - Admin users can add, edit and manage mobile phone data in the system.

 The project is implemented using:

-	Frontend: HTML, CSS, Bootstrap
+	**Frontend:** HTML, CSS, Bootstrap
-	Backend: PHP
+	**Backend:** PHP
-	Database: MySQL
+	**Database:** MySQL

 The application has a home page, about and contact pages accessible to all visitors.
 To access mobile data, users need to register and login.